Emacs remote file editing over TRAMP

 server-name variables.
 Their values can be inspected by typing C-h v variable-name RET (which runs

 Note that where exactly the socket ends up may vary.
-To keep things simple, this article assumes values as listed in the table on the right.
+To keep things simple, this article assumes values as listed in the table above.
 Depending on particular system, commands and configuration described further down may need adjustments to match where the server’s socket is actually located.

 Before going further, there’s an important security consideration.
 The edit server protocol allows for Elisp forms to be sent for evaluation.
 This means that whoever connects to the editor can execute arbitrary code with privileges of the user Emacs runs under.
 Normally this is not an issue since only the user running the server is able to connect to it.